 To read more about Membership Benefits and Requirements, click here.

 Eligibility for Guild membership is determined by a jury review process that is held twice each year.
-One is held in March and one in August with applications and work samples due the last Friday in February and last Friday in July at 5 pm.
+One is held in March and one in August with applications and work samples due the last Friday in February at 5pm or first review and July 31 at 5 pm for the second.

 The Standards Committee is composed of exhibiting members representing the various mediums, who have been appointed for three-year terms by the Guild president.
 The President is a voting member of the committee.
 The committee meets twice a year to jury prospective members.
 Exhibiting members are re-evaluated every